China hopes for change if Biden wins, but little likely | Taiwan News

-BEIJING (AP) — Chinese leaders hope Washington will tone down conflicts over trade, technology and security if Joe Biden wins the Nov.
+Chinese leaders hope Washington will tone down conflicts over trade, technology, and security if Joe Biden wins the Nov.
 3 presidential election.
 But any shift is likely to be in style, not substance, as frustration with Beijing increases across the American political spectrum.

 Both Republican and Democratic lawmakers and their constituents seem disinclined to adopt a softer approach toward China, possibly presaging more strife ahead, regardless of the election’s outcome.